dnsnguy08/refine_admin_page/README.md

 ### The challenge

 Create a real estate dashboard for members to create, update, delete and view property listings.
-Use Refine framework for CRUD operations, MongoDB for the backend, and Material UI to for the frontend.
+Use Refine framework for CRUD operations, MongoDB for the backend, and Material UI for the frontend.

 ### Highlights